After-Shock/Cloudbox-wiki/Sonarr.md

 ## Connect

+### Torrent Cleaner script

+This custom script, will cleanup torrents from ruTorrent that were auto-extracted, but still being seeded.
+So if it detects that .rar files are in the folder that Sonarr just imported from, it will delete the imported video file(s), leaving just the .rar files for seeding.

 1. Click "Settings" -> "Connect".
 1. Add a new "Custom Script", and ensure the settings are the same as below.

-    ![Sonarr Torrent Cleanup Script CloudBox](http://i.imgur.com/mLEaA4X.png) This custom script, will cleanup torrents from rutorrent that were auto extracted.
-So if it detects that .rar files are in the folder that sonarr just imported from, delete the imported video file, leaving just the rar files for seeding.
+    ![Sonarr Torrent Cleanup Script CloudBox](http://i.imgur.com/mLEaA4X.png)

 1. Click Save Settings, then click Indexers.
 1. To add NZBHydra, use similar settings to below, setting your api key.
 ![Sonarr NZBHydra](http://i.imgur.com/H2gZmZn.png)